azadehgnia/AzureOpenAI_DocProcessing/README.txt

 ## 2. How to Use the Code

-- Place your input files (PDFs, DOCXs, CSVs, etc.) in the `data/input/` folder.
+- Place your input files (PDFs, CSVs, etc.) in the `data/input/` folder.
 - The main script is `info_extractor.py`.
 - To run the script:
   ```powershell